superFelix5000/visualizeData_nx/README.md

 ## Sandbox
 This is a bit of a Frankenstein's monster for testing out various frameworks and tools (or getting better at them), such as
+- NX / monorepos
-- tailwind
+- tailwind css
-- rome for linting and formatting
+- rome for linting and formatting as an alternative to eslint/prettier
 - capacitor / ionic
 - angular material
 - pnpm as an alternative to npm